MahmoudIMahmoud/PetstoreAPITest/README.md

 **Additionally**
 - I put a docker file for creating the environment.
 - I also added a shell script to run within docker.
+- To run you just need to run: docker-compose up